LouRo078/Arma-3-scripts/README.md

 **Comments**

 Comments are present in the scripts either on their own line or at the end of the code on the same line.
-The comments can be recognized by having two slaches ("//") ahead of them.
+The comments can be recognized by having two slashes ("//") ahead of them.
 The comments wont have an effect on code in seperate files, but has to be removed if used in a mission file in a trigger, unit, ect.